jeanetteoh/SPLICE/README.md

 0
 ```

-will yield the following output for user 1:
+yielding the following output for user 1:

 ```
 Displaying John's Cart